Australian MG RV8's

 * Purchase Invoice or Receipt stating the full purchase price. (required for stamp duty & proof of ownership)

-The RTA will then processes all the paperwork comparing it with their records for each particular type of vehicle.
+The RMS will then processes all the paperwork comparing it with their records for each particular type of vehicle.

 Finally should everything prove satisfactory the owner is then requested to make the appropriate payment. (in my case $2638 covering Registration, Stamp Duty and Number Plate purchase).